tommyztx/datatopia-backend/README.md

 # Pharmacy Data Query Bot

-This project is a demo of a **Pharmacy Data Query Bot** built using `LangChain`, `Streamlit`, and `SQLite`.
+This project is a demo of a **Pharmacy Data Query Bot** built using `LangChain`, `OpenAI`, and `Microsoft SQL`.
 The bot allows users to ask questions about pharmacy sales, customer data, and product information, and provides human-like responses based on SQL queries executed on an SQLite database.

 ## Features

-- Interactive Streamlit UI for asking questions and displaying answers
+- Interactive React UI for asking questions and displaying answers
 - Preloaded frequently asked questions (FAQs) in a sidebar for quick access
-- Executes SQL queries on customer, order, and product data
+- Executes SQL queries on a Microsoft SQL database
 - Provides responses in a human-like conversational manner
 - FAQ answers, user questions, and responses are stored in session history for easy access